1938 Cincinnati Reds season: Offseason

 During the off-season, Cincinnati hired Bill McKechnie to manage the club.
-McKechnie had extensive major league experience as a manager, as he most recently managed the Boston Bees from 1930–37, leading the club to a 560–666 over eight seasons.
-McKechnie also managed the St. Louis Cardinals from 1928–29, leading the team to a 129–88 record and winning the 1928 National League pennant.
-McKechnie had his most success as manager with the Pittsburgh Pirates from 1922–26, as he earned a 409–293 record.
+McKechnie had extensive major league experience as a manager, as he most recently managed the Boston Bees from 1930 to 1937, leading the club to a 560–666 over eight seasons.
+McKechnie also managed the St. Louis Cardinals from 1928 to 1929, leading the team to a 129–88 record and winning the 1928 National League pennant.
+McKechnie had his most success as manager with the Pittsburgh Pirates from 1922 to 1926, as he earned a 409–293 record.
 McKechnie managed the Pirates to the 1925 National League pennant, and won the 1925 World Series as Pittsburgh defeated the Washington Senators in seven games.

 On October 4, 1937, the Reds released outfielder Kiki Cuyler following the 1937 season.
 Cuyler spent three seasons in Cincinnati, where he batted .293 with nine home runs, 128 RBI and 30 stolen bases in 323 games.

 The Reds sold centerfielder Hub Walker to the Nashville Volunteers of the Southern Association on December 2.
 In 78 games with the Reds in 1937, Walker hit .249 with one home run and 19 RBI.

 The next day, on December 3, the Reds were involved in a trade with the New York Yankees.
 Cincinnati sent shortstop Eddie Miller and $40,000 to New York for catcher Willard Hershberger.
 Hershberger batted .325 with five home runs in 96 games with the Newark Bears of the International League during the 1937 season.
 Following the acquisition of Hershberger, the Reds sold catcher Gilly Campbell to the Montreal Royals of the International League three days later.

 On February 3, the Reds released pitcher Bill Hallahan.
 Hallahan struggled to a 3–9 record with a 6.14 ERA in 21 games with the Reds during the 1937 season.

 The next day, on February 4, Cincinnati purchased second baseman Lonny Frey from the Chicago Cubs.
 Frey hit .278 with one home run and 22 RBI in 78 games during his only season with Chicago.
-Previously, Frey played with the Brooklyn Dodgers from 1933–36, where in his best season in 1935, Frey hit .262 with 11 home runs and 77 RBI in 131 games.
+Previously, Frey played with the Brooklyn Dodgers from 1933 to 1936, where in his best season in 1935, Frey hit .262 with 11 home runs and 77 RBI in 131 games.

 In mid-April, the Reds signed pitcher Ray Benge as a free agent.
 Benge did not play during the 1937 season.
 In the 1936 season, he earned a record of 8–13 with a 5.49 ERA in 36 games while splitting the season between the Boston Bees and the Philadelphia Phillies.
 In 1931, Benge enjoyed his best season, as he earned a 14–18 record with a 3.17 ERA in 38 games with the Phillies.